skarkhanis95/ditiss-devops-course/docs/phase-0/01_overview.md

 3. Add a **root README.md** with:
 - Team roster & roles
 - How to clone & run labs
-- Links to Slack channel & Taiga board
+- Links to Slack channel & Jira board
 4. Create a **`docs/lab-notes/session-06.md`** file and add checklists for VM setup.
 5. Set up **branch protection** (require PR review by at least one teammate).
 6. Connect **GitHub → Slack** notifications to your team channel.